10 Best Running Shoes for Heel Spurs Tested

 - Walking or running gait abnormalities, placing too much stress on the ligaments, heel bone, and even nerves around the area.

 - Wrongly fitted or worn out running shoes, especially footwear with not enough needed arch support.

 You can prevent the issue by wearing shoes that fit with shock-absorbent properties, rigid soles, and proper heel support; selecting the best fit for your feet can go along way towards preventing heel spurs.

 Choosing the right shoes for running is crucial

-The criteria is broad starting with your foot shape and culminating in your own individualistic running style.
+The criteria are broad starting with your foot shape and culminating in your own individualistic running style.
 This means that choosing the best running shoe for your heel spurs problem is about much more than just the style of shoe.